True-Mining/TrueMiningDesktop/README.md

 >True Mining Desktop is a software integrated with the True Mining and True Payment Platform.

-True Mining Desktop comes to facilitate the mining of the end user, providing an easy-to-use graphical interface to end-user.
+True Mining Desktop comes to facilitate the CPU and GPU mining of the end user, providing an simple and easy-to-use graphical interface.

 Currently supported payment currencies:
 -  Dogecoin (DOGE)